By SPORTTRADE

 What is Sporttrade: Prediction Markets?

-Sporttrade is a sports prediction marketplace for iOS and Android that allows users to buy and sell contracts on game outcomes.
+Sporttrade is a sports prediction marketplace for iOS and Android that allows users to trade sports outcomes via a central limit order book.

 Current Momentum